apache/incubator-weex-site/source/wiki/css-units.md

 ## CSS `length` units

-In weex we only support `px` length units., and it will resolve to a numeric type in the JavaScript runtime and native renderer.
+In weex we only support px length units.
+It will resolve to a numeric type in the JavaScript runtime and native renderer.
 You can use it like this :

 ```css